jaasamoah/db-capstone-project/README.md

-setting up rpeository for project
+setting up repository for project